ciscolivelabs/wxcclabguides/Cisco_Live_US/LTRCCT-2013-simplified/LTRCCT-2013/Lab2_Email.md

 <br/>

 ## Step 1.
 Gmail account configuration
-Starting from May 30 the **Less Secure Apps** feature was disabled on all Google accounts.
+Starting May 30, 2022 the **Less Secure Apps** feature was disabled on all Google accounts.
 As long as this setting was enabled, it was possible to send emails via Gmail SMTP.
 In this lab, we will be using new OAuth 2.0 authentication for outbound email functionality.

 >**Note**: For this lab, we have created a Gmail account.
 Optionally, use your own account for polling and handling the emails.
 It can be a Gmail account or Office 365 account or any account which has email forwarding.
 The instructions below are applicable only for the Gmail accounts.